SergeySeroshtan/contacts/modules/rest/readme.md

 ## REST API

+Notice, that for properties that have no value, the empty string is returned.

 ### GET my.json

-Returns contact of current user.
+Returns contact of user.

 ##### JSON